nejohnson/format/README.txt

 The length modifiers and their meanings are:

+hh         Specifies that a following b, d, i, I, o, u, U, x, or X conversion
+           specifier applies to a signed char or unsigned char argument (the argument will have been promoted according to the integer promotions, but its value shall be converter to signed char or unsigned char before printing); or that a following n conversion specifier applies to a pointer to a signed char argument.

 h          Specifies that a following b, d, i, I, o, u, U, x, or X conversion
            specifier applies to a short int or unsigned short int argument (the argument will have been promoted according to the integer promotions,